tinacms/tina.io/content/docs/getting-started/backends.md

 ![tinacms-success-alert](/img/getting-started/alert.png)

-> _Tip:_ Dispatching alerts can be powerful in combination with [CMS Events](/docs/events).
+> 🦙 _Tip:_ Dispatching alerts can be powerful in combination with [CMS Events](/docs/events).

 ## Other backends

 Tina is fairly unopinionated about how it receives data to edit, or where that data is stored.
 The backend you choose depends on your project and the React meta-framework you may be using.
 Currently, there are numerous packages to support Git & GitHub workflows, but Tina is designed to potentially work with any data source.
 We have also made working prototypes to source data from [Strapi](/guides/nextjs/tina-with-strapi/overview) and Contentful (not yet documented).

 Please refer to the [guides](/guides) for in-depth information on setting up various backends.
 Also, refer to [the forum](https://community.tinacms.org/) to read about other developers' unique configurations.

-As always, reach out to the Tina Team on [the forum](https://community.tinacms.org/) if you have an integration or backend idea and would like guidance or feedback on how to get started.
+> Reach out to the Tina Team on [the forum](https://community.tinacms.org/) if you have an integration or backend idea and would like guidance or feedback on how to get started.

 ## Final Notes